debops/debops/docs/ansible/roles/debops.ldap/ldap-admin.rst

 as the BindDN (in the :envvar:`ldap__admin_binddn` variable).
 The UUID conversion is used because LDAP Distinguished Names can contain spaces, and the Ansible lookups don't work too well with filenames that contain spaces.
+You can use the :file:`ldap/get-uuid.yml` playbook to convert user account DNs or arbitrary LDAP Distinguished Names to an UUID value you can use to look up the passwords manually, if needed.

 You can store new credentials in the :command:`pass` password manager using the :file:`ansible/playbooks/ldap/save-credential.yml` Ansible playbook included